joelparkerhenderson/wordbooks/pages/maturity-models/index.md

 # Maturity models

 Maturity models are frameworks used to evaluate and improve the effectiveness of processes, systems, or organizations.
-A maturity model provides a benchmark for the current state of the process, and also provides a roadmap for how to improve it.
-Maturity models are often used in the areas of quality management, process improvement, and IT service management.
+The models provide benchmarks for the current state and guidance on how to improve it.
+The models are often used in the areas of quality management, process improvement, and IT service management.

-The essential idea of a maturity model is that an organization can improve its processes and capabilities by moving through a series of maturity levels.
+The essential idea is that an organization can improve its capabilities by moving through a series of maturity levels.
 Each level represents a higher degree of capability and maturity in terms of processes, practices, tools, and resources.

 Typical maturity model levels: